IceCreamEngineer/angular-essentials-widget/README.md

 -- Form Handling <br/>
 Angular has two approaches to form-handling: The Template approach and the Reactive approach.
 We went over the <br/>
 template approach in this course, but would need to research the Reactive approach in order to compare.

+-- Deployment <br/>
+ng build --prod <br/>
+ng build --prod --base-href /my-cool-angular-app/ <br/>
+All the contents of the dist folder can be uploaded to a hosting service in order to deploy (e.g, AWS S3)